Information for carers

 - If there is a case plan goal of restoration or contact orders in place, face-to-face family time should occur in a COVID-safe manner, wherever it is safe to do so.
 Your caseworker should advise you about whether this will be the case for your child.

 - Over the ‘stay at home’ period, all other family visits should happen virtually or be postponed.

 - Families should be aware that exceptional circumstances outside of the above situations need their agency’s delegate to approve it, along with a completed risk management plan.

-If you are in regional NSW, a caseworker should call you beforehand for face-to-face family contact visits with other people who live in the same region.
+Caseworkers should call you beforehand for face-to-face family contact visits with other people who live in the same region.

 Where do I go for current information?

 It’s important to stay up-to-date with COVID-19 advice and restrictions.
 Below are key NSW Government links to help you.

 Interstate and overseas travel advice is changing constantly.
 Read the latest below: